TomasVotruba/tomasvotruba.com/packages/blog/config/data/2019/2019-08-05-standalone-symfony-event-dispatcher-from-the-scratch.md

     Updated with Symfony [4.3 simple dispatching](https://symfony.com/blog/new-in-symfony-4-3-simpler-event-dispatching), PHP 7.4 syntax and [`::class`-based event names](/blog/2020/05/25/the-bulletproof-event-naming-for-symfony-event-dispatcher).
 ---

-## What is Main Purpose of Event Dispatcher?
+## What is the Main Purpose of Event Dispatcher?

-- **Extend an application** in some place **without putting any code right there**.
+- **Extend an application** in a certain place **without putting any code right there**.

 <br>

-This way you can extend 3rd party packages without rewriting them.
-And also allow other users to extend your code without even touching it.
+This way, you can extend 3rd party packages without rewriting them.
+And also allow other users to reach your code without even touching it.

 Not sure how that looks?
-You will - in the end of this article.
+You will - at the end of this article.

 ### Event Dispatcher